tawasta/partner/partner_contact_guardians/README.rst

 Partner Guardians
 =================

-Allows partner to have guardians
+Allows partner to have other partners guardians.
+The main purpose of this is to keep track of parent/guardian-children relationships.

 Installation
 ============